Zeek05/batchlist/README.md

 Simply download the source which includes a **precompiled list binary**.
 The plugin requires only one file which is the executable, around 15kb.
 You will call this executable file to operate on the list.
 It is recommended not to **rename the executable**.

+The binary was compiled with an updated version of TinyCC.
+You can use GCC or any other standard C compiler.
+There are no POSIX functions used.

 ## Usage
 ### Syntax